 The applicant institution's indirect cost rate is negotiated by the institution with the U.S. Department of Health and Human Services (HHS).
-Your sponsored programs office will be able to provide further information about the indirect cost rate.
+Your sponsored programs office will be able to provide further information about your institution's indirect cost rate.